 If you hate to be slowed down and you want the fastest connections possible, then we recommend IPVanish.
 As well as super fast connections, the service has strong security with 256-bit encryption and a no logging policy.
 The software has more options to keep you safe like an option for periodic IP address change for best anonymity, a kill switch for safety, DNS configuration, and DNS leak protection so no one can track you.

-The network of servers is large, covering more than 1000 servers in 60 countries including 22 servers in South America, and others around the rest of the world.
+The network of servers is expansive, covering more than 1,300 servers in 60+ countries including 32 nodes throughout South America, and others around the rest of the world.
 The software has both a beginner and an advanced mode, so it’s ideal for users who wat to adjust their connections to suit their particular needs.
 It can be installed on Windows, Mac OS, Linux, and Android, and it has advanced features like DNS leak protection, periodic IP address change, and DNS configuration.

 If you ever need to hide the fact that you are using a VPN, or to use a VPN on a restricted network, then you can use VyprVPN.
 Some networks, especially those in countries with harsh internet restrictions like China, try to block people from using VPNs to access sites.
 These restricted networks use VPN detection in order to forbid VPN use on them.
 However, VyprVPN has a method for getting around these restrictions so that you can use it even on a network with VPN detection.